seatable/seatable-scripts/manual/plugins/views.md

 Arguments

 * view: view object
-* columns: all column contents in the table
+* columns: all columns in the table

 Example